 Negro Mama, played by Jorge Benevidez, is a popular blackface television personality who wears a prosthetic nose, lips and black hairy gloves on his hands.
 The character is loathed by the Andes Afro-Negro community and is portrayed as drug trafficking, sexually transmitted diseases, cannibalism, delinquency, and violence.
-Despite fines and diseases, cannibalism, delinquency, and violence.
-Despite fines an protests, the popularity of the racist Negro Mama personality remains
+Despite fines and protests, the popularity of the racist Negro Mama personality remains.